Welko/rtvis-webgpu-tutorial/README.md

 }
 ```

 There is one last thing left before executing our pipeline.
-The pipeline with its bind group is executed through a **command**.
+The pipeline with its bind group is executed through a GPU **command**.
 Commands in WebGPU are encoded in batch, so that they can all be sent to the GPU at once.
 That is done via a **command encoder**.

 ```javascript
 render() {